 - To Join a project, fill out the Application Form that is found on each project page.

 How Kidlink works

-Some Kidlink projects run only by Facebook groups or by email, e.g. Landmark Games and Doves for peace.
+Some Kidlink projects run only in Facebook groups or by email, e.g. Landmark Games and Doves for Peace.
 Other projects need that participants publish and share their activities in Kidspace, which is a separately managed web space and is explained below.

 Kidspace is a unique online environment that allows teachers and students to collaborate in global projects.